Crash Test Dummies

 Crash Test Dummies are a Canadian rock band from Winnipeg, Manitoba.

-The band is most identifiable through Brad Roberts (vocals, guitar) and his distinctive bass-baritone voice.
-The band members have fluctuated over the years, but its best known line-up consisted of Roberts, Ellen Reid (co-vocals, keyboards), Brad's brother Dan Roberts (bass guitar, backing vocals), Benjamin Darvill (harmonica, mandolin), and Mitch Dorge (drums, percussion).
-The band is best known internationally for their 1993 single "Mmm Mmm Mmm Mmm" and best known in Canada for the 1991 single "Superman's Song".
+Anchored by Brad Roberts (vocals, guitar) and his distinctive bass-baritone voice, the other band members have fluctuated over the years.
+Its most prominent line-up consisted of Roberts, Ellen Reid (co-vocals, keyboards), Brad's brother Dan Roberts (bass guitar, backing vocals), Benjamin Darvill (harmonica, mandolin), and Mitch Dorge (drums, percussion).

+The band is widely known internationally for their 1993 single "Mmm Mmm Mmm Mmm" and in Canada for the 1991 single "Superman's Song".

 History

 Beginnings: 1988–1991

 The origin of Crash Test Dummies is tied to the history of two Winnipeg nightspots, the Spectrum Cabaret and the Blue Note Cafe, owned by Curtis Riddell.

 In 1986, Riddell joined with Brad Roberts to form the decidedly less-than-serious bar band Bad Brad Roberts and the St. James Rhythm Pigs.
 Over time, the band evolved into Crash Test Dummies, a name suggested by a friend of the band who was in medical school.
 The diagnostic mannequin, known colloquially as a crash test dummy, was known to the public already by this time.
 The band adopted the name as a joke, but nevertheless kept it.
 Ellen Reid and Benjamin Darvill became permanent additions.
 George West, the original bass player, quit and was replaced by Dan Roberts, Brad's brother.
 Riddell was replaced by Vince Lambert, who was replaced by Mitch Dorge just before the release of The Ghosts That Haunt Me.

-After signing with BMG Records in 1991, the band signed with manager Jeff Rogers (Swell).
+After signing with BMG Records in 1991, the band signed with manager Jeff Rogers (Swell) who managed the band until the end of 1999 when he left to become head of artist development at Richard Branson's V2 Records.